Software Enabled Security

 DroneDNA is a machine learning system and classification engine that recognizes drones of all kinds.
-Trained on millions of images and data points, it can distinguish between different drone models, and detect the difference between drones and other moving objects such as birds, planes, or other objects.
+Trained on millions of images and data points, it can distinguish between different drone models.
+By doing so it can detect the difference between drones and other moving objects such as birds, planes, or other objects.
 DroneDNA signatures are continually updated via the cloud, enabling the Dedrone system to be always up-to-date to protect against the latest threats.

 Reporting and Forensic Evidence

 Dedrone sensors and integrated external video cameras record forensic evidence of drone intrusions.
-A combination of forensic data is automatically captured by the DroneTracker software, including drone manufacturer, model, time and length of drone activity, and video verification.
+A combination of forensic data is automatically captured by the DroneTracker software.
+This is including drone manufacturer, model, time and length of drone activity, and video verification.
 Summary reports are automatically produced and available on-demand for easy analysis of the most critical airspace security data.

 Advanced Video Analytics